uptane/uptane-standard/uptane-standard.md

 If the ECU has secondary storage, the checks SHOULD be performed on the image in secondary storage, before it is installed.

 If any step fails, the ECU SHALL jump to the ({{create_version_report}}) step.
 If an ECU does not have secondary storage, then before attempting verification, the ECU SHALL ensure a backup of a previous working image and associated metadata is created.
-This MAY be stored on the updating ECU or elsewhere (e.g., associated primary).
+This MAY be stored on the elsewhere within the vehicle (e.g., associated primary).
 Thus, if a step fails and the ECU does not have secondary storage, the ECU SHALL install the backup image to ensure it is in a working condition.

 #### Install image {#install_image}